sbmlteam/sbmlteam.github.io/site/content/software/libsbml/libsbml-docs/installation/_index.md

 ### Alternative #1: using Conda

-We provide the libSBML Python interface through [Anaconda Cloud](http://anaconda.org/sbmlteam).
+We provide the libSBML Python interface through [conda forge](https://conda-forge.org).
 To get the **stable** release of libSBML using [conda](http://conda.pydata.org/docs/), run the following command in a terminal:

-    conda install -c SBMLTeam python-libsbml
+    conda install -c conda-forge python-libsbml

 _Alternatively_, if you want to install the **experimental** release of libSBML using [conda](http://conda.pydata.org/docs/), run the following command in a terminal:

-    conda install -c SBMLTeam python-libsbml-experimental
+    conda install -c conda-forge python-libsbml-experimental

 After this, you should be able to access the Python language interface for libSBML directly from your Python programs by importing it like any other Python module.
 In other words, `import libsbml` should work in your Python program.